lime86/TravellingModule/docs/index.md

 YARR
 ----

+Please use release v1.0.0 (master branch).
 General YARR documentation can be found on [readthedocs](https://yarr.readthedocs.io).
-For YARR specific questions and problems there is a [support channel](https://mattermost.web.cern.ch/yarr) for discussions.
+For YARR specific questions and problems there is a [Mattermost channel](https://mattermost.web.cern.ch/yarr) for discussions.

 BDAQ
 ----
+Please use ``travelling_module`` branch.
-For BDAQ instructions can be found [here](https://gitlab.cern.ch/silab/bdaq53) with additional information on the [wiki](https://gitlab.cern.ch/silab/bdaq53/wikis/home).
+Instructions can be found [here](https://gitlab.cern.ch/silab/bdaq53) with additional information on the [wiki](https://gitlab.cern.ch/silab/bdaq53/wikis/home).